 Part Two: Solving the Equation

-Through numerous narrated slide shows we will explore some awesome properties of our two solutions.
-As it turns out, these numerical values are related to an aesthetically exquisite proportion, considered throughout the ages to be sacred and even called “golden” and “divine”.
+Well, as it turns out, these numerical values are related to an aesthetically exquisite proportion, considered throughout the ages to be sacred and even called “golden” and “divine”.

 Those relative few who have been privy to the proportion’s profundity have used it to achieve the quality of timelessness in their artistic masterpieces and architectural wonders.